 Risks in Liposuction

 Liposuction is a surgical procedure that does carry some risks.
-However, these risks are generally preventable, provided that you get this treatment from a skilled surgeon and follow their instructions afterward.
+However, these risks are generally preventable, provided you get this treatment from a skilled surgeon and follow their instructions afterward.

-Some rare risks associated with liposuction include:
+Risks associated with liposuction include:

 - Fat accumulation